-Because of it, college has become an end to itself.
+Because of it, the college has become an end in itself.
 It has lost purpose.
-They just put random people in big building, with completely misaligned goals, and passively wait four years until they come out on the other side.
+They just put random people in a big building, with completely misaligned goals, and passively wait four years until they come out on the other side.
 Nothing good comes out on the other side.

 College should be a system designed to help you achieve your life's vision, not just a place you go and exchange four bright years of your life to earn a useless paper.
 You do not need a paper, there are plenty of those out there.